StevenLwcz/StevenLwcz.github.io/_posts/2022-02-25-The-Gdb-Python-API-For-Tui-Windows:-Part-1.md

 The class will get passed a tui object which allows us to get hold of properties for the window and write to it.
 So we save that away in our `__init__()` method.
 This is a good place to set a title.
 But you can update the title at any time.

-The `render()` method is where we will write text to the window using the Tui `write(string)` method.
+The `render()` method is where text is written to the window using the Tui `write(string)` method.
 We may as well dive in and get fancy and use colour.
 The docs say *string can contain ANSI terminal escape styling sequences*.

 You can read all about them from this blog [Build your own Command Line with ANSI escape codes](https://www.lihaoyi.com/post/BuildyourownCommandLinewithANSIescapecodes.html).
-Note the gdb does not support the navigation codes.
+Note the GDB does not support the navigation codes.

-Let's use some green.
 You can change the colour by changing 47 to something else.
 ```
 GREEN = "\x1b[38;5;47m"
 RESET = "\x1b[0m"